Quantum Amplitude Amplification Operators: Conclusion

 \section{Conclusion}

-In conclusion, we have characterized QAAOs, the quantum iterations that generally perform amplification of the amplitude of a desired state.
+In conclusion, we have characterized QAAOs, the quantum iterations that can be generally used to construct quantum amplitude amplification with a quadratic speedup.
 Our results show that QAAOs can be identified in a wide range of parameters in such a that randomly chosen parameters can construct a QAAO with probability almost $1/2$.
 Thus, on the one hand, it is feasible to prepare sequences of QAAOs.
 On the other hand, QAAOs are generically resilient to errors appearing in the preparation of optimal parameters.
-We have shown that QAAOs can generate quantum database search algorithms that find a target with a quadratic speedup and also with certainty.

-Proof-of-principle demonstrations of QAAOs for three qubits are presented through the cloud-based quantum computing services in IBMQ and IonQ.
+QAAOs for three qubits are realized through the cloud-based quantum computing services in IBMQ and IonQ.
 The results show fairly comparable amounts of amplification of target states.
+Thus, a single iteration of a QAAO with suitable parameters is feasible with the current quantum technologies.
 We envisage that QAAOs may be applied in practical quantum computing applications.
-Note that it has been shown that quantum amplitude amplification plays a key role in quantum computing applications in general.

 We remark, as mentioned above, our results generalize exact quantum algorithms.
 In fact, all of the exact quantum search algorithms with a quadratic speedup, known so far, can be reproduced as sequences of QAAOs.
 It turns out that the Grover iterations are optimal when an evolving state is not sufficiently close to a target one.
 Interestingly, it is shown that none of the existing fixed-quantum algorithms can be a sequence of QAAOs.
 The $\pi/3$-algorithm has no quantum speedup, from which it is clear that some of the iterations are not QAAOs.
 The fixed-point quantum search with a quadratic speedup consists of some iterations by which the probability of a target state actually decreases.
 This shows that the fixed-point algorithm is not a series of QAAOs and also cannot be optimal.
-Thus, a distinction between exact and fixed-point algorithms is shown.
-One may assert that for fixed-point quantum search it is essential to include iterations that are not QAAOs.
+Thus, distinctions between exact and fixed-point algorithms may be elucidated in terms of QAAOs.